hiddify/hiddify.com/docs/manager/contribution/How-to-use-API-in-HiddifyManager-project.md

 To learn more about each API, its inputs, and outputs, please refer to the API section within the HiddifyManager panel.

 In conclusion, HiddifyManager's version two API offers a wide range of features and functionality to make managing your panel, admins, users, and more as seamless and efficient as possible.

+[!NOTE]
+There is a possibility of endpoint or input/output changes in the API, and developers should familiarize themselves with API-related guidelines through updates and changes of HiddifyManager.